kannkyo/nvd-api/README.rst

 * If filtering by the last modified date, both lastModStartDate and lastModEndDate are REQUIRED.
 * matchCriteriaId must be uuid format.
 * resultsPerPage's maximum allowable limit is 5,000.
+* The maximum allowable range when using any date range parameters is 120 consecutive days.
+* cpeName must be CPEv2.3 format.

 Vulnerabilities / CVE API
 ---------------------------